ghoetker/my-website/content/home/posts.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Advice for doctoral students" subtitle = "Recent posts"
+title = "Advice for PhD students" subtitle = "Recent posts"

 # Order that this section will appear in.